CodeOfSomnath/zigfmt/README.md

 This is string formatting library in zig. it is used to format strings and standard output operations and standard input operations.
 This is a simple easy to use library made using zig version 0.13.0 and it used build.zig.zon file as build script.

+### Warning
+This library is in early stage for use at your own risk.
+And If you want to contribute please feel free to do so.

 ### How to install it ??

 We will use the standard zig build tool to add this project into library